Author’s Last name, First initial. (Date published). Title. URL

-This format was first developed in 1929 in order to form a standardized way for researchers in science fields to document their sources.
-Prior to the inception of these standards and guidelines, individuals were recognizing the work of other authors by including bits and pieces of information, in random order.
+This format was first developed in 1929 to form a standardized way for researchers in science fields to document their sources.
+Prior to the inception of these standards and guidelines, individuals were recognizing the work of other authors by including bits and pieces of information in random order.
 There wasn’t a set way to format citations and references.
 You can probably imagine how difficult it was to understand the sources that were used for research projects!

 Having a standard format for citing sources allows readers to glance at a citation or APA reference and easily locate the title, author, year published, and other critical pieces of information needed to understand a source.

 APA style is currently in its 6th edition, which was released in 2009.
 In previous versions of APA format, researchers and scholars were required to include the publisher location for books and the date that an electronic resource was accessed.
 In addition, names of databases were included, and only the name of the city was included in the publication information.

 The format for citations varies, but most use this general format:

 Author’s Last name, First initial.
 (Date published).
 Title.
 Retrieved from URL

 Researchers and scholars must look up the proper format for the source that they’re attempting to cite.
 Books have a certain format, websites have a different format, periodicals have a different format, and so on.
 Scroll down to find the proper format for the source you’re citing or referencing.